guddushah/Hospitality-Revenue-Insights-PowerBI/README.md

     - It refers to the number of customers bookings received against customers actually stayed
     - Realisation = URN / BRN
 10. *Avg Rating* – Average rating is the average rating given by a customer per booking.
 11. *Day Type* – Day is the category of days in a week.
 Weekday and Weekend.
+Based on the feedback from stakeholder, we considered Friday and Saturday as weekend and weekdays from Sunday to Thurdsay.
 12. *Booking Platforms* – Booking platforms are the modes that are used by customers to book rooms.
 These include AtliQ’s own booking platform and third-party platforms as well.
 13. *Week Number* – Week number is the number of weeks in a year.
 14. *WoW* – Week on Week is the metric to compare the performance change over the week.

 ### Filters Used